sonnerberg/vteam-sds/docker_technical_study_joel.md

 docker run -it --network vteam_default --rm mariadb mariadb -hmaria -uuser -p
 ```

-Enter the user password (user) and you can enter some SQL queries, maybe see if there is a database called mydb and a table called data?
+Enter the user password you specified in .env and you can enter some SQL queries, maybe see if there is a database called mydb and a table called data?
 Exit the MariaDB instance and the container by typing exit.

 You can stop the containers and take down the network by opening a new terminal and go to your app directory issuing: ```docker-compose down```